Planning your presentation well is the first step toward a successful audience experience.

 If you know the answers to these questions, and let them shape your presentation, your audience will be much more likely to gain from the time they spend with you.

-Defining your audience is a key part of making your presentation useful.
-If you are presenting a highly technical subject and people do not realize that, many people will feel lost and disappointed by the presentation, even if it is excellent.
-If you present a subject at a basic level and experienced people attend, they may feel cheated because they already know everything you are presenting.
+Defining your audience will help you develop content appropriate for your audience’s level of expertise.
+If you are presenting a highly technical subject and attendees are expecting a basic overview, many people will feel lost and disappointed by the presentation, even if it is excellent.
+If you present a subject at a basic level and attendees expect technical details, they may feel cheated because they already know everything you are presenting.
 This is a good reason to make sure the intended audience is specified clearly in your presentation proposal.
 If you did not clearly identify an audience in your original proposal, contact your track coordinator and get it changed as soon as possible.

-The other side of the coin is for you.
 If you have not defined a specific audience, you may disappoint everyone.
-You may give too many basics for advanced users and too much detail for beginners.
+It may be too basic for advanced users and too detailed for beginners.
 Pick an audience and focus your whole presentation on that audience.
-An occasional tidbit for someone more or less advanced might be fine, but your goal is to meet the needs of your audience.
+Some background information or directions to technical aspects may be fine, but your goal is to meet the needs of your audience.
 Define your audience well and review every part of your presentation to make sure you are targeting the right group.

 What do I expect them to gain from it?